-The Ministry of Education and Science made efforts to provide suitable support to enable children with disabilities to attend regular schools.
-It employed special educators, assigned either to individual selected schools or as “mobile” municipal special educators covering all schools in their municipality, to support teachers who had children with disabilities in their regular classes.
-School authorities continued installing elevators in several primary schools and deployed technology to assist students with disabilities to use computers in selected primary and secondary schools.
+The Ministry of Education and Science made efforts to provide suitable support to enable children with disabilities to attend mainstream schools.
+It employed specially trained educators, assigned either to individual selected schools or as “mobile” municipal special educators covering all schools in their municipality, to support teachers who had children with disabilities in their regular classes.
 Despite these efforts, a large number of students with disabilities continued to attend separate schools.
-Many of the polling stations in the presidential elections, particularly in the rural areas, were inaccessible for persons with disabilities.
+Many of the polling stations in the parliamentary elections, particularly in the rural areas, were inaccessible for persons with disabilities.

+The constitution and laws refer to ethnic minorities as communities.
 According to the country’s most recent census, in 2002, the ethnic composition of the population was 64.2 percent Macedonian, 25.2 percent Albanian, 3.9 percent Turkish, 2.7 percent Romani, 1.8 percent Serbian, 0.8 percent Bosniak, and 0.5 percent Vlach.
-According to the ombudsman’s annual report, ethnic minorities, with the exception of Serbs and Vlachs, remained underrepresented in the civil service and other state institutions, including the military, police, intelligence services, courts, national bank, customs service, and public enterprises.
+According to the ombudsman’s August data, the smaller ethnic minorities, with the exception of Serbs and Vlachs, remained underrepresented in the civil service and other state and public institutions.

 On January 15, the Law on the Use of Languages was promulgated and became final.
 The law is seen by many ethnic Albanians as resolving the last remaining issue from the Ohrid Framework Agreement.
 Ethnic Albanians continued to criticize unequal representation in government ministries and public enterprises, as well as inequitable budget allocations.

-Ethnic Albanians continued to criticize inequitable representation in government ministries and public enterprises as well as inequitable budget allocations.
-In September the ombudsman’s office noted slow implementation of the measures for equitable representation of ethnic communities in the state administration, including in law enforcement.
-According to the ombudsman’s annual report for 2018, the representation of ethnic Albanians in state institutions was somewhat lower compared to previous years.
-Ethnic Albanian and other minority representation within the civilian administration of the Ministry of Defense remained low, with 19 percent overall, and under 13 percent in managerial/leadership positions.
-Some elite units of police and military had almost no representation of ethnic minorities.
+In August the ombudsman’s office noted slow implementation of the measures for equitable representation of the smaller ethnic communities in the state administration.
+According to the ombudsman’s 2019 annual report, 1.74 percent of all complaints received in 2019 alleged discrimination on various grounds, including a lack of fair and just ethnic representation.
+Ethnic Albanian and other minority representation within the civilian administration of the Ministry of Defense remained low, with 16 percent overall, and less than 9 percent of leadership positions.
+Two of the top 12 positions in the Army were held by ethnic Albanians.
+The president improved the representation of nonmajority community officers in elite units of the military, but some police units had almost no representation of ethnic minorities.

 Roma reported widespread societal discrimination.
 NGOs and international experts reported employers often denied Roma job opportunities, and some Roma complained of lack of access to public services and benefits.
 The Ministry of Health and NGO Hera, in partnership with UNICEF, sponsored the Roma Health Mediators Program to provide health, social, and early childhood development services in seven municipalities with high Romani populations.
 Ethnic Turks also complained of underrepresentation in state institutions.

-The constitution and law prohibit discrimination based on sexual orientation in housing, employment, nationality laws, and access to government services such as health care, and the government enforced such laws.
+The constitution and law prohibit discrimination based on sexual orientation and gender identity in housing, employment, nationality laws, and access to government services such as health care, and the government enforced such laws.
 Sexual acts between members of the same sex are legal.